 Their inviting environment features numerous historic artifacts from a time when people relied solely on the land.
 Located on the campus of Dakota Wesleyan University, the Dakota Discovery Museum provides entertaining and educational benefits to every visitor that walks through the door.

-Beyond Mitchell is Chamberlain, the place where Interstate 90 meets the Missouri River.
+Beyond Mitchell is Chamberlain, where Interstate 90 meets the Missouri River.

 Dignity: of Earth and Sky